MirisWisdom/NieR.EXPer/README.md

 ## Instructions

-## GUI

-0. Note that .NET 4.5 is required to run the executable!
-1. Download the executable and run it.
+1. Run `YuMi.NieRexper.GUI.exe` after downloading.
 2. Click on the save slot you want to modify.
 3. Click on the level you want to apply.
 You can also apply a custom level, too.
 4. If all worked, you should see `Status: SUCCESS` in the window!

+## Requirements

+- the .NET Framework 4.5 is installed (should come by default on Windows 7+);
+- you have played NieR:Automata and saved your progress at least once.

 ## Documentation